drasi-project/docs/docs/content/how-to-guides/configure-sources/configure-dataverse-source/_index.md

 ---
 type: "docs"
-title: "Configure a Dataverse Source"
+title: "Connect to Microsoft Dataverse"
-linkTitle: "Configure a Dataverse Source"
+linkTitle: "Connect to Microsoft Dataverse"
 weight: 30
 description: >
-    Learn how to configure Dataverse Sources
+    Learn how to configure a Dataverse Source to connect to Microsoft Dataverse
 ---

 The Dataverse source enables changes to tables in Microsoft Dataverse to be mapped into graph nodes that can be referenced by a continuous query.